dotnet/docs-maui/docs/user-interface/controls/webview.md

 }
 ```

-When page navigation occurs in a `WebView`, either initiated programmatically or by the user, the following events occur:
+When page navigation occurs in a <xref:Microsoft.Maui.Controls.WebView>, either initiated programmatically or by the user, the following events occur:

 - `Navigating`, which is raised when page navigation starts.
 The `WebNavigatingEventArgs` object that accompanies the `Navigating` event defines a `Cancel` property of type `bool` that can be used to cancel navigation.
 - `Navigated`, which is raised when page navigation completes.
 The `WebNavigatedEventArgs` object that accompanies the `Navigated` event defines a `Result` property of type `WebNavigationResult` that indicates the navigation result.

 ## Set cookies

-Cookies can be set on a `WebView` so that they are sent with the web request to the specified URL.
+Cookies can be set on a <xref:Microsoft.Maui.Controls.WebView> so that they are sent with the web request to the specified URL.
 Set the cookies by adding `Cookie` objects to a `CookieContainer`, and then set the container as the value of the `WebView.Cookies` bindable property.
 The following code shows an example:

 ```csharp
 using System.Net;